Annabelle6/Wine_Exploration_Paterson/README.md

 # README
-## Wine Exploration, Gov1005 Final project
+## Wine Exploration, Harvard Gov1005 Final project

 New Zealand’s wine industry is one of the youngest in the world, but the 'can-do' attitude of our pioneering winemakers and growers put in place a solid base for our innovative, world-class industry to flourish.